Enchanted Rock State Natural Area

 This popular natural area supports a wide diversity of plants and animals and is one of the few remaining natural spaces in the region.
 The goal of this project is to document, photograph, and collect herbarium voucher specimens for all of the plant species that grow at Enchanted Rock State Natural Area.
 Research Associate Bob O’Kennon has worked at Enchanted Rock for approximately 30 years, collecting and documenting the plants that grow there.
 Starting in 2014, BRIT researcher Kim Taylor joined Bob in an effort to complete the project.

 All plant species encountered within the park were documented and collected as herbarium specimens.
 These specimens were identified, labeled, glued to high quality paper, and filed into the herbarium.
 They provide the evidence that a plant was growing in a specific location at a specific time.
 Many of the specimens collected can be viewed on BRIT’s online digital herbarium.
 Bob and Kim have documented 948 species from Enchanted Rock.
-They have submitted their work for publication in the Journal of the Botanical Research Institute of Texas to be published in the spring of 2016.
+In 2016, their work was published in the Journal of the Botanical Research Institute of Texas.

 Cyperus granitophilus (granite flat sedge) Discovered in Texas